Elevated PSA

 High levels of PSA do not always mean cancer, and normal PSA levels do not guarantee cancer is not present.
 High levels of PSA may also result from an enlarged prostate (BPH) or prostatitis (prostate infection).
 However, combined with the digital rectal exam, a PSA screening remains the best way to detect prostate cancer.

-This Prostate Cancer Awareness Month, we want to stress a critical point.
-It’s 0.75.
-If your PSA increases by 0.75 in 1 year, it could be prostate cancer, and it’s essential to see a urologist.
-Your PSA number is important, and so is the rate at which it changes.
+If your PSA increases by 0.75 in one year, it could be prostate cancer, and it’s essential to see a urologist.
+While your PSA number is important, so is the rate at which it changes.
 There are men with a PSA of 20 who don’t have prostate cancer and men with a PSA of 2 who do because their PSA level increased quickly within a year.

 After prostate cancer is detected, PSA testing also can help determine the best treatments and prognosis.